DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation_bk.md

 ## Overview

-There are three options for installing and running the MDO Agent Deck framework: **(A) Docker, (B) HPC, and (C) Native**.
-You should choose **ONLY ONE** option to follow.
+There are three modes for installing and running the MDO Agent Deck framework: **(A) Docker, (B) HPC, and (C) Native**.
+You should choose **ONLY ONE** mode to follow.
 If you are new to the MDO Agent Deck, we recommend using the Docker mode, as it is the easiest option to set up and run on a local computer and does not require any compilation.
 In the HPC mode, you need to compile the DAFoam packages on the HPC system and launch the LLM client on the head node.
 The LLM client will then submit jobs to the compute nodes to run simulations and optimizations.
 In the Native mode, you also need to compile the DAFoam packages, but the LLM client is launched either on your local computer or directly on an HPC compute node.
 In this mode, the LLM client runs simulations and optimizations directly without submitting batch jobs.

-## Option A: Docker
+## Mode A: Docker

 This option works for Windows and MacOS, and it is the easiest way to run the agents with small cases.
 If you plan to run larger cases, e.g., wing aero-structural optimization, you need to use either the HPC or Native modes.